indutny/bud/README.md

     // Cipherlist to use (overrides frontend.ciphers, if not null) "ciphers": null,

+    // ECDH curve to use, overrides frontend.ecdh "ecdh": null,

     // NPN protocols to advertise
     // (overrides frontend.npn, if not null)
     "npn": ["http/1.1", "http/1.0"]